FDA/precisionFDA/.github/pull_request_template.md

 <!--- Add a quick note of the risk & impact analysis conducted for this change. -->
 <!--- Any database schema mutations or API changes should be noted in more detail here. -->

-There is no risk associated with this change.
+There is very low risk associated with this change.

 ## 💎 Testing: